corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/prerequisites.md

 section_menu: corda-5-alpha
 ---

-This section lists the third-party prerequisites for multi-worker cluster deployments. <!--For information about the prerequisites for local deployment with the [CorDapp Standard Development Environment (CSDE)](../cordapp-standard-development-environment/csde.html), see [Third-Party Prerequisites for the CSDE](../getting-started/prerequisites.html).-->
+This section lists the third-party software prerequisites for multi-worker cluster deployments. <!--For information about the prerequisites for local deployment with the [CorDapp Standard Development Environment (CSDE)](../cordapp-standard-development-environment/csde.html), see [Third-Party Prerequisites for the CSDE](../getting-started/prerequisites.html).-->

-## Software Prerequisites

-The following sections list the software that Corda 5 cluster deployments have been tested with.

 ### Container Orchestration